Babalaas/stella-artois/README.md

-# Babalaas Web Server
+# Babalaas API Server
-The web server for the Babalaas mobile application.
+The API server for the Babalaas mobile application.
 - Written in Go using modules
 - REST API
 - CRUD functionality for the Babalaas entities